 Palmetto Stripe by Palm Orleans // Interior Design by Valerie Legras Atelier

-This palmetto plant pattern was inspired by the dwarf palmetto plant found in the Louisiana bayou.
-We covered this bar wall with in it a New Orleans client’s home to add a large organic looking accent without taking away from the other large pieces in the room.
+This palmetto plant pattern is inspired by the dwarf palmetto found in the Louisiana bayou.
+I used this wallpaper in the design of this New Orleans home to accent the bar and keep the focus on the other large elements in the room.

 Eldorado by Elitis